-During the making of the maps new discoveries have been made that are reported in the Findings section of this site.
+During the making of the maps new discoveries were made that are reported in the Researches section of this site.

 Future projects are:

 a systematic study of the astronomical alignments of key sites in Penwith.
 Thus far, this subject has not been systematically investigated.
 To date, astronomical alignments have been identified by researchers in rather a piecemeal fashion, and only at some sites.
 This work has been started by Carolyn Kennett.

-a survey and mapping of the intervisibility of ancient sites, and also of common landscape factors contributing to the location and purpose of prehistoric sites, to create a comprehensive wide-spectrum online resource covering West Penwith;
+a survey of the intervisibility of ancient sites, to create a comprehensive wide-spectrum online resource covering West Penwith;

 a date-dowsing survey, to see whether it is possible to identify the sequence by which ancient sites in Penwith were built;

 Ongoing re-examination and reinterpretation of new and existing information, both archaeological and wider-spectrum, as is already demonstrated on this website.

-Since this is voluntary, unsupported work, this research will proceed at the speed that it goes, engaging the input of volunteers.
-Since the approach of this project does not conform to the normal parameters of archaeological and academic research, normal research funding and facilities are not available and the only source of support for the project is likely to be private.
+Since this is unsupported work, this research will proceed at the speed that it goes.
+The approach of this project does not conform to the normal parameters of archaeological and academic research, so normal research funding and facilities are unavailable.
 Enquiries welcome.

 If you are interested in contributing relevant information or input, or if you have thoughts or valuable connections, you're welcome to get in touch.